- Brand name

 - stomach discomfort

 - inflammation of the food pipe; discomfort or/and pain of the food pipe

 - joint pain and swelling

-Tell your doctor immediately if you notice any of the following side effects while you are taking CLEOCIN capsules or several weeks after stopping treatment:
+Tell your doctor, tell your doctor immediately if you notice any of the following side effects, particularly if they occur several weeks after stopping treatment with CLEOCIN:

 - severe stomach cramps;

 - watery and severe diarrhoea which may also be bloody;